 EPA is the agency responsible for acting on the SIPs and TIPs, by approving or disapproving the plans.
 This determination is based on whether the plans meet the Regional Haze rule requirements and provide for an effective regional program.
 EPA regional offices must review the adequacy of plans in a public rulemaking process and consider all comments in determining if a plan meets applicable requirements.
 EPA national offices also review the plans, primarily for national consistency and legal precedent.

-Tribal governments are responsible for coordinating with federal and state governments to protect air quality on their sovereign lands, and to ensure their sources meet federal requirements.
-While western tribes do not have mandatory Class I Areas, some have elected to have their tribal lands redesignated as non-federal Class I Areas, including: Assiniboine and Sioux Tribes (Fort Peck Reservation, MT), Confederated Salish & Kootenai Tribes (Flathead Reservation, MT), Northern Cheyenne Tribe (MT), Spokane Tribe of Indians (WA), and Yavapai-Apache Nation (AZ).
-As discussed previously, Tribes are not required, but have the option, to submit TIPs for Regional Haze.
+Tribal governments are responsible for coordinating with federal and state governments to protect air quality on their sovereign lands, and to ensure emission sources on tribal lands meet federal requirements.
+While western tribes do not have mandatory Class I Areas, some have elected to have their tribal lands redesignated as non-federal Class I Areas, including: Assiniboine and Sioux Tribes (Fort Peck Reservation, MT), Confederated Salish & Kootenai Tribes (Flathead Reservation, MT), Northern Cheyenne Tribe (MT), and Spokane Tribe of Indians (WA).
+As discussed previously, Tribes are not required, but have the option, to seek TAS status and develop a TIP for Regional Haze.
 In some cases, sources affecting visibility are located on tribal lands and sometimes emissions from other sources may impact tribal air quality.
-In cases where a source, or group of area sources, on tribal lands is subject to control to reduce impacts on visibility, a Tribal Nation, under the Tribal Authority Rule, may submit a plan for that source.. .
+In cases where a source, or group of area sources, on tribal lands is subject to control to reduce impacts on visibility, a Tribal Nation, under the Tribal Authority Rule, may submit a plan for that source.
+In cases when a tribe chooses not to submit a plan, EPA and WRAP partners may work with Tribes to address sources on Tribal lands through a FIP.

 In addition to the parties discussed above, states and tribes should ensure they communicate regularly with regulated industry, including the sources that may be impacted by a Regional Haze control plan, as well as members of the public.
 Individual states and tribes should take responsibility for this communication, but the WRAP will provide guidance for those seeking to incorporate Regional Haze into their stakeholder outreach and engagement.